 - Add the shredded cabbage and salt.
 Mix everything well and cook covered on low heat till the cabbage is soft and cooked through.
 This will take about half an hour to 45 minutes.

 - When you feel the cabbage is all done, boil off any excess water.
-Sprinkle the chopped coriander leaves and serve hot with Indian flatbread or rice!
+Sprinkle the chopped coriander leaves and serve the spicy cabbage masala with plain white rice or phulka!
+Enjoy!